aws-ia/terraform-aws-eks-blueprints/patterns/cell-based-eks/README.md

 ### [`0.vpc`](0.vpc/)

 This folder creates the VPC for all clusters.
-In this demonstration we are creating 2 cells.
-The VPC creation is not part of the cluster provisionig and therefore lives in a seperate folder.
+In this demonstration we are creating 2 cells sharing the same VPC.
+So, the VPC creation is not part of the cluster provisionig and therefore lives in a seperate folder.
+You could also explore a VPC per cluster depending on your needs.

 ### [`1.cell1`](1.cell1/)